vndreiii/mpv-music/readme.md

-sub-blur=20 # Overall blur of the outlines sub-shadow-offset=8 # Shadow distance (also gets affected by the outlines' blur) sub-shadow-color="#000118" # Shadow color
+sub-blur=20 # Overall blur of the outlines sub-shadow-offset=8 # Shadow distance (also gets affected by the outlines' blur) sub-shadow-color="#000118" # Shadow color drag-and-drop=replace # Fixes drag and drop in scenarios where it wouldn't work otherwise.
+Thanks to some random reddit comment I saw somewhere.
+It fixes it for Hyprland for example.
 ```

+*drag-and-drop=replace fixes drag and drop behaviour on WMs.

 That's it! you have an amazing mpv configuration now, you can further tweak the conf file however you want, I recommend reading the [mpv docs](https://mpv.io/manual/master) :)